jaakkopasanen/AutoEq/README.md

 ## Usage
+AutoEQ produces settings for EqualizerAPO GraphicEQ, parametric equalizers, convolution equalizer and fixed band eqs.

-Equalization settings produced by AutoEQ are EqualizerAPO GraphicEQ configuration lines and parametric equalizer peaking filters, one for each headphone processed.
-GraphicEQ settings look like this:
+EqualizerAPO GraphicEQ settings look like this:
 ```
 GraphicEQ: 20 0.0; 22 6.0; 23 6.0; 25 6.0; 26 5.9; 28 5.6; 30 5.3; 32 4.8; 35 4.3; 37 3.9; 40 3.5; 42 3.3; 45 3.0; 49 2.7; 52 2.6; 56 2.5; 59 2.1; 64 1.8; 68 1.9; 73 2.2; 78 1.7; 83 0.9; 89 0.3; 95 -0.2; 102 -0.7; 109 -1.1; 117 -1.5; 125 -1.9; 134 -2.2; 143 -2.5; 153 -2.6; 164 -2.5; 175 -2.5; 188 -2.6; 201 -2.7; 215 -2.5; 230 -2.4; 246 -2.3; 263 -2.2; 282 -2.0; 301 -1.9; 323 -1.8; 345 -1.5; 369 -1.5; 395 -1.4; 423 -1.2; 452 -1.0; 484 -1.0; 518 -1.0; 554 -0.8; 593 -0.5; 635 -0.4; 679 -0.5; 726 -0.3; 777 -0.2; 832 -0.4; 890 -0.6; 952 -0.4; 1019 -0.1; 1090 -0.5; 1167 -0.8; 1248 -1.0; 1336 -1.1; 1429 -1.3; 1529 -1.3; 1636 -1.6; 1751 -1.6; 1873 -1.4; 2004 -0.9; 2145 -0.7; 2295 -0.5; 2455 -0.2; 2627 0.1; 2811 -0.1; 3008 -0.6; 3219 -1.1; 3444 -1.0; 3685 -0.6; 3943 0.0; 4219 -0.0; 4514 -0.1; 4830 0.9; 5168 3.8; 5530 5.9; 5917 5.2; 6331 4.4; 6775 3.9; 7249 1.3; 7756 0.3; 8299 0.0; 8880 0.0; 9502 0.0; 10167 0.0; 10879 0.0; 11640 0.0; 12455 0.0; 13327 0.0; 14260 0.0; 15258 0.0; 16326 0.0; 17469 0.0; 18692 0.0; 20000 0.0
 ```

 Parametric eq settings can be used with Peace or any other parametric eq which has at least 5 bands available.
 Even fewer bands is possible but pre-computed results require to use minimum five first of the filters.
 Parametric equalizer filter parameters look like this: